 Classification of centrifugal pump based on the disposition of the shaft:

-In this kind of pump, the impeller shaft is used horizontally.
+In this types of pumps, the impeller shaft is used horizontally.

-In this kind of pump, the impeller shaft is used vertically.
+In this pump, the impeller shaft is used vertically.

 Classification of centrifugal pump based on the number of stages: